streamnative/pulsar-hub/connectors/debezium-mongodb-source/v4.0.3/debezium-mongodb-source.md

 1. Create a MongoDB service: This connector uses the debezium v1.9, Please refer to this [document](https://debezium.io/releases/1.9/) to see the compatible MongoDB versions.
 2. Prepare MongoDB Database: Please refer to this [document](https://debezium.io/documentation/reference/1.9/connectors/mongodb.html#setting-up-mongodb) to complete the prepare steps on MongoDB.
+3. Configure topic retention policies: Before running the connector, you must ensure that you have set an infinite retention policy for both the `offset.storage.topic` and `database.history.pulsar.topic`.
+Refer to the [Used Topic On Pulsar](#used-topic-on-pulsar) section for more details.

 ### 1. Prepare MongoDB service